Dr. med. Dirk Manski

 Surgical Technique of Cystolitholapaxy

-Patient preparation, anesthesia and perioperative antibiotic prophylaxis, see section Transurethral Resection of the Prostate.
+For patient preparation, anesthesia, and perioperative antibiotic prophylaxis, see the section on Transurethral Resection of the Prostate.

 Mechanical lithotripsy with a Stone Punch:

 A stone punch is resembles a resectoscope, it is equiped with a crushing blade and a 5-degree optical lens.
-The stone is desintegrated (like with a nutcracker) into large fragments, which can be retrieved via the sheath [fig. cystolitholapaxy with a stone punsh] Stone fragments in patients with a significant stone burden may be removed with the Ellik evacuator or bladder glass syringe.
+The stone is desintegrated (like with a nutcracker) into large fragments, which can be retrieved via the sheath [fig. cystolitholapaxy with a stone punsh].
+The fragments in patients with a significant stone burden may be removed with the Ellik evacuator or bladder glass syringe.

-Cystolitholapaxy with a stone punch: bladder stones (left).
+Transurethral cystolitholapaxy: bladder stones as seen with the stone punch (left).
 Grasping the bladder stone with the stone punch (center).
 Fragmented bladder stones (right).

 fig. Cystolitholapaxy with a stone punch